 This quarterly report contains forward-looking statements and information relating to USA Mobility, Inc. and its subsidiaries ("USA Mobility" or the "Company") that are based on management's beliefs as well as assumptions made by and information currently available to management.
 These statements are made pursuant to the safe harbor provisions of the Private Securities Litigation Reform Act of 1995.
 Statements that are predictive in nature, that depend upon or refer to future events or conditions, or that include words such as "anticipate," "believe," "estimate," "expect," "intend" and similar expressions, as they relate to USA Mobility or its management are forward-looking statements.
 Although these statements are based upon assumptions management considers reasonable, they are subject to certain risks, uncertainties and assumptions including, but not limited to, those factors set forth within this "Management's Discussion and Analysis of Financial Condition and Results of Operations ("MD&A")."
 Should one or more of these risks or uncertainties materialize, or should underlying assumptions prove incorrect, actual results or outcomes may vary materially from those described herein as anticipated, believed, estimated, expected or intended.
-Investors are cautioned not to place undue reliance on these forward-looking statements.
+Investors are cautioned not to place undue reliance on these forward-looking statements, which speak only as of their respective dates.
+We undertake no obligation to update or revise any forward-looking statements.
 All subsequent written or oral forward-looking statements attributable to us or persons acting on our behalf are expressly qualified in their entirety by the discussion under the "Risk Factors Affecting Future Operating Results" section of the MD&A.